DavidAntliff/esp32-ds18b20-example/README.md

     $ make menuconfig    # set your serial configuration and the 1-Wire GPIO - see below
     $ make flash monitor

+For version 3.2 or newer of ESP-IDF, you can build with the CMake build system:

+    $ $IDF_PATH/tools/idf.py menuconfig  # set your serial configuration and the 1-Wire GPIO - see below
+    $ $IDF_PATH/tools/idf.py build
+    $ $IDF_PATH/tools/idf.py flash monitor

 The program should detect your connected devices and periodically obtain temperature readings from them, displaying them on the console.

 ## Dependencies